cedav12/Garbage-collection-GIT/git-prune.md

 # Git prune
 Second most important usecase of Git garbage collector is to remove orphaned or inaccessible commits.
-Git performes this operation at an assigned time automatically.
-This operation could be also run manually by `git prune`, which is an housekeeping feature build in `git gc` command.
-Command `git` will be describe in detail here.
+Git performs this operation at an assigned time automatically.
+This operation could be also run manually by `git prune`, which is a housekeeping feature built in `git gc` command.
+Command `git prune` will be describe in detail here.

 ## Orphaned commits
 Orphaned commits are commits inaccessible by any references.
 This situation could occur, when commands altering history such as `git reset` or `git rebase` are used.

-We can see how oprphaned commits could occur on the folowing example:
+We can see how orphaned commits could occur on the folowing example:

-1. Create git repository with text file `git-prune.txt` a modify it, which will create two commits in the repository:
+1. Create git repository with text file `git-prune.txt` and modify it, which will create two commits in the repository:

 `$ mkdir git-prune`